nigilmohra/COCOTB/Readme.md

 		assert dut.y.value == y[i], f"Error at Iteration {i}"
 ```

-### Running using Makefile
+### 2.1.3.
+Makefile
-To simulation is performed using a `Makefile`.
+The simulation is performed using a `Makefile`.
 The `Makefile` automate the compilation and execution of programs and other tasks in a software project run on Unix-based operating systems.
 To create the `Makefile` run the following command:
 ```sh
 touch Makefile
 ```